phil/nyx/README.md

 nyx
 ===

+**NYX running via Eventmachine is no longer being developed.
+The Basis and ideas for nyx will be moved to Celluliod to take advantage of Other ruby implimentations and better handling of evented/threaded operations**

 nyx is a message based reactor bot.
 Nyx will listen or poll various sources and and act upon the messages received.